SimLens for Early Exit in Large Language Models: Eliciting Accurate Latent Predictions with One More Token: Conclusion

 \section{Conclusion}

-In this work, we introduce SPADE decoding method, which decode answer information from intermediate layers without requiring additional training.
-Additionally, we develop L-SPADE, a lightweight and generalizable linear approximation of SPADE, to efficiently compute entropy-based confidence metrics for early-exit decisions.
+In this work, we introduce SimLens, a simple training-free method for eliciting accurate latent predictions from intermediate layers with one more token.
+We further develop Linear SimLens, a lightweight and transferable approximation used for entropy-based confidence estimation.

-Building on these methods, we develop SPADE-EXIT, a novel hybrid early-exit algorithm that significantly accelerates inference in LLMs while maintaining high accuracy.
-Our results demonstrate that SPADE-EXIT effectively reduces computational costs by enabling accurate predictions from intermediate layers, achieving competitive performance across diverse datasets and models.
-These advancements offer a powerful framework for efficiently deploying LLMs in real-world applications, balancing inference speed and performance without compromising output quality.